-Each month, we'll automatically charge your fees directly to the credit card you place on file (Visa, MasterCard, American Express, or Discover Card).
+Each month, we automatically charge your fees directly to the credit card you place on file.
 Your credit card is usually charged 5 to 7 days after you receive your invoice.
-You can also make a one-time payment with your credit card.
+You can also make a onetime payment with your credit card.

 Direct Pay from your checking account

-Direct Pay is available to sellers who are billed in US dollars with US bank accounts.
-With Direct Pay, we'll automatically deduct your seller fees from your checking account on the same day each month.
-To sign up for Direct Pay, you'll need to provide your bank account and routing numbers, which are shown on the bottom of your checks.
-Or you can make a one-time Direct Pay payment from your checking account.
+Direct Pay is available to sellers who are billed in US dollars who have a US bank account..
+With Direct Pay, we automatically deduct your seller fees from your checking account on the same day each month.
+To sign up for Direct Pay, you'll need to provide your bank account and routing number, which are shown on the bottom of your checks.
+You can also make a onetime Direct Pay payment from your checking account.
 Your payment will be posted to your account within 2 business days.

 Check (for businesses only)

-It takes up to 10 business days after we receive your check to process and post it to your account.
-When paying by check, you need to submit a payment coupon along with your check and mail it to the address on the coupon.
-Please allow 10 business days plus postage time between the date you mail the payment and your payment due date.
+It may take up to 10 business days after we receive your check to process and post the payment to your account.
+When paying by check, submit a payment coupon along with your check and mail it to the address on the coupon.
+Allow 10 business days plus delivery time between the date you mail the payment and your payment due date.

 Your payment due date